anapysasi/day_trading_system/README.md

        'Volume': 33963, 'Dividends': 0, 'Stock Splits': 0, 'Symbol': 'ECL'}
 ```

-These are converted to individual lists and this file converts these lists into a dataframe.
+Each feature is converted to individual lists and this file converts these lists into a dataframe to be able to work woth them.

 #### File: `feature_engineering.py`